 The example below is based on a nursing student undertaking a 4-week elective placement in a teaching hospital in Ghana.
-But please note that the example is to illustrate the structure of an elective, and the kinds of things you could see and experience.
+But please note that the example below is only there to demonstrate the structure of an elective and the kinds of things you could see and experience.
+Your elective will be tailored to your skills and interests and, therefore, unique.
+You choose the duration, the destination, and the departments you want to get experience in.

 What happens when you get there?